The Original Hybrid

 To get blood stains out of your mattress, first dab at the stain with a little cold water.
 Be careful not to soak the mattress and don't rub the stain as this could spread the blood further.

-You may find this technique to be surprisingly effective, especially if the stain is recent, but if not, try adding a little baking soda to the water.
+You might find this technique to be surprisingly effective, especially if the stain is recent, but if not, try adding a little baking soda to the water.
 Apply to the stain, leave it for 30 minutes, and then dab with clean water and leave to dry.

 If the stain is still there after the mattress has dried, try following the steps below for removing urine.

 To remove bodily fluids such as urine from your mattress, try diluting washing-up liquid in water and then gently dabbing at the stain with a cloth or sponge.
 Remember that mattresses aren't waterproof, so it's best to clean slowly and steadily.
-If the stain still isn't lifting, and your mattress care label says it's ok, use an upholstery cleaner, but always read the instructions.
-We recommend erring on the side of caution, so it's safest to dilute it and avoid spraying it directly onto the mattress.
+If the stain still isn't lifting, and your mattress care label says it's OK, use an upholstery cleaner, but always read the instructions.
+We recommend erring on the side of caution, so it's safest to dilute it and avoid spraying it directly on to the mattress.

 Regardless of how comfortable your mattress is, you're unlikely to get a good night's sleep if you're unable to escape an unpleasant smell when you put your head down.

 There are two reasons your mattress might smell.
 The first is because it's new.
 It's not uncommon for mattresses made with synthetic materials such as memory foam to have a strong chemical smell when you first unpack them.
-But even if your mattress isn't synthetic, you may find that it smells a bit when new as a result of the flame-retardant chemicals that manufacturers are required to apply by law.
+But even if your mattress isn't synthetic, you might find that it smells a bit when new as a result of the flame-retardant chemicals that manufacturers are required to apply by law.

 The smell should disperse gradually, but you can speed up the process by leaving it near an open window to air.
-Or, if the smell is especially strong, you can try air the mattress outside if you have a patio and the weather is good.
+Or, if the smell is especially strong, you can try airing the mattress outside if you have a patio and the weather is good.

 The second reason a mattress might smell is if something has soaked into the material.
 Bodily fluids are obvious examples, but drinks such as tea and coffee can easily be spilt if you're enjoying breakfast in bed.
 Even spilt water can give the mattress a musty smell if the fabric hasn't been properly dried out.